rust-lang/rust-forge/src/release/rollups.md

 The queue is sorted by rollup status.
 In general, a good rollup includes one or two `iffy` PRs (if available), a bunch of `maybe` (unmarked) PRs, and a large pile of `always` PRs.
 A rollup should never include `rollup=never` PRs.

-The actual absolute size of the rollup can depend based on experience, people new to making rollups might start with including 1 `iffy`, 4 `maybe`s, and 5 `never`s, but more experienced people might even make a rollup of 1-2 `iffy`s, 8 `maybe`s, and 10 `never`s!
+The actual absolute size of the rollup can depend based on experience, people new to making rollups might start with including 1 `iffy`, 4 `maybe`s, and 5 `always`s, but more experienced people might even make a rollup of 1-2 `iffy`s, 8 `maybe`s, and 10 `always`s!
 Massive rollups are rarely needed, but as your intuition grows you'll get better at judging risk when including PRs in a rollup.

 Don't hesitate to downgrade the rollup status of a PR!
 If your intuition tells you that a `rollup=always` PR has some chances for failures, mark it `rollup=maybe` or `rollup=iffy`.
 A lot of the unmarked `maybe` PRs are categorized as such because the reviewer may not have considered rollupability, so it's always worth picking them with a critical eye.
 Similarly, if a PR causes your rollup to fail, it's worth considering changing its rollup status